Shaun-MC/Movie-Inventory-Management-System/README.md

 ### Polymorphism

-* Used to store the data and execute the action tailord to each movie type (EX: Classics having a 'Major Actor' and Release Month)
+* To store the data and execute the action tailord to each movie type (EX: Classics having a 'Major Actor' and Release Month)
-* Used to store the data and execute the actions tailored to each transaction type
+* To store the data and execute the actions tailored to each transaction type

 ### Factory Builder Design Pattern

-* Used when data is passed into the system and specific movie or transaction objects need to be dynamically allocated
+* When data is passed into the system and a specific type of movie or transaction object needs to be dynamically allocated

 ## System Constraints